Homosexuality in the Christian Scriptures

 free men to slavery or who steals the slaves of others and sells them.

-If we assume that the three words are linked together, as the other five
+If we assume that the three words refer to a common theme, as the other five

-groups are, then we have to look for some sense in which the words refer to a
+groups are, then we have to look for some sense which the words have in

-"arsenokoitai" refers to a man who sleeps with an enslaved male
+- "arsenokoitai" refers to a man who forces sex on an enslaved male

 prostitute

-"andrapodistes" refers to a person who enslaves others.
+- "andrapodistes" refers to a person who kidnaps and enslaves people.

 The common theme is slavery.
 Cannon suggests a translation: "It is as if